 Many people spend less time and focus on weighing their investment options than researching an airline ticket deal or selecting flooring for their home.
-Investors that don’t think carefully are prone to making sloppy mental errors such as assuming that risk equals reward.
+Investors who don’t think carefully are prone to making sloppy mental errors… like assuming that risk equals reward.
 While that “equation” may sound somewhat logical on the surface, it doesn’t take much to realize that taking it literally is ridiculous.

 Correlation Isn’t Causation